Faster estimation of dynamic discrete choice models using index invertibility: Monte Carlo simulations

 We now turn to results on the convergence between our estimator and the corresponding target estimators.
-For each target estimator, Table \ref{tab:conv1} shows that the $\sqrt{n}$-scaled root mean squared error of $\hat\theta-\hat\theta^*$ decreases with sample size, with a few exceptions.
+For each target estimator, Table \ref{tab:conv1} shows that the $\sqrt{n}$-scaled root mean squared error of $\hat\theta-\hat\theta^*$ tends to decrease with sample size.
 Thus it appears that the difference of the estimators is converging to zero at faster than $\sqrt{n}$ rate, which provides empirical support for our main theorem (Theorem \ref{theorem:main}).\footnote{For sake of comparison, we report the $\sqrt{n}$-scaled root mean squared error of $\tilde\theta-\hat\theta^*$ in Table \ref{tab:conv2} of Appendix \ref{sec:additional_MC}.
 In general, the $\sqrt{n}$-scaled root mean squared error of $\hat\theta-\hat\theta^*$ is much smaller than that of $\tilde\theta-\hat\theta^*$.}

 To conclude, as established in Tables \ref{tab:runtime1} and \ref{tab:runtime2}, our estimator can be computed substantially faster than the target estimator.
 Table \ref{tab:conv1} provides evidence that the two estimators are asymptotically equivalent, consistent with our main result (Theorem \ref{theorem:main}).
 Taken together, the two findings demonstrate that our method can be used to complement both the estimator of \textcite{arcidiacono2011conditional} and \textcite{bajari2011simple}: regardless of which approach to modeling $F_\lambda$ is preferred, our method can be used to form an asymptotically equivalent estimator, with a much lighter computational burden.